JackDunnNZ/markdown-cv/cv.md

 ### Google Student Ambassador (2013)

--   Plan and host events on behalf of Google on campus at the University of Auckland
+-   Plan and host events on behalf of Google on campus at the University of Auckland.
 -   Promote Google products on campus, and act as a contact at the University for Google teams.

 ### University of Auckland --- Operations Research Students Association (2011)

--   Member of the Executive Committee
+-   Member of the Executive Committee.
 -   Responsible for maintaining the Association’s website and for all communication between the Executive Committee and the Part II students, including organisation of events for these students.